aalanwilkinson/MarsRover/MarsRover/README.md

 ## Introduction
 This is a solution, implemented as a basic console application in JavaScript using node.js, to the problem detailed in the document "Mars Rover Challenge".
 These notes describe briefly some of the features of the solution.

 The grid as specified starts with 1, but internally it is convenient to model the grid starting at 0.
-A grid of 100 by 100 is specified and this is coded into a variable 'gridSize'.
+A grid of 100 by 100 is specified and this is coded into a constant 'gridSize'.
 This could be changed relatively easily if a different grid size were required in future.

 The function 'moveRover' adjusts the position and direction of the rover using a switch statement based on each command.
 The direction variable is a number between 0 and 3, corresponding to the compass directions starting at North and moving clockwise.
 This simplifies changing direction by allowing it to be done by modulo arithmetic.